-CIS exports comprise exports to member nations of the CIS other than Russia, and represent primarily exports to the Kremenchug refinery in Ukraine operated by Ukrtatnafta.
+CIS exports comprise exports to member nations of the CIS other than Russia, and represent primarily exports through intermediaries to the Kremenchug oil refinery in Ukraine operated by Ukrtatnafta.
 CIS crude oil prices have historically been lower than the prices we are able to realize on our non-CIS exports but have historically been higher than domestic prices.
-We delivered approximately 4.4 million tons (31.5 mmbbl) of crude oil to the Kremenchug refinery, representing approximately 88% of our CIS oil sales in 2005, and 3.09 million tons (22.0 mmbbl) of crude oil, representing almost all of our CIS oil sales, in 2004.
-In 2003, we delivered approximately 2.56 million tons (18.5 mmbbl) of crude oil to the Kremenchug refinery, representing approximately 97% of our CIS crude oil sales.
+We delivered through intermediaries approximately 4.4 million tons (31.5 mmbbl) of crude oil to the Kremenchug oil refinery, representing approximately 88% of our CIS oil sales, in 2005, 3.09 million tons (22.0 mmbbl) of crude oil, representing almost all of our CIS oil sales, in 2004, and 2.56 million tons (18.5 mmbbl) of crude oil, representing approximately 97% of our CIS crude oil sales, in 2003.
 The price of CIS exports generally must cover transportation costs that we are required to pay to Transneft.
 See "-Transportation" under this Item.
-CIS average crude oil prices per ton increased to RR5,357 in 2004 from RR3,591 in 2003, a 49% increase, due to the increase in demand.
+CIS average crude oil prices per ton increased to RR8,782 in 2005 from RR5,357 in 2004, a 64% increase, due to the increase in demand.